guitarrapc/githubactions-lab/README.md

 There are several shell types available in [default](https://docs.github.com/en/actions/reference/workflows-and-actions/workflow-syntax#defaultsrunshell).
 Following example shows how to set `bash`, `pwsh` and `cmd`.

+**Personal recommendation:**

+Considering the current boom in AI, it's best to use `bash` as the default shell across all operating systems.
+If you need to use PowerShell on Windows, I recommend using `pwsh` whenever possible to avoid encoding issues.

 ```yaml
 # .github/workflows/default-shell.yaml